Murilo Endres

-Murilo Endres (born May 3, 1981) is a Brazilian volleyball player, member of Brazil men's national volleyball team and Brazilian club SESI São Paulo.
+Murilo Endres (born 3 May 1981) is a Brazilian volleyball player, member of Brazil men's national volleyball team and Brazilian club SESI São Paulo.
 He is a double silver medalist of the Olympic Games from Beijing 2008 and London 2012, World Champion (2006, 2010), silver medalist of the World Championship 2014, multimedalist of the World League, South American Championship, World Cup and the Grand Champions Cup.

 Career

 Club

-Endres in 2006 up to 2009 season play in Italian League Modena Club.
+From 2006 up to the 2009 season Endres played in Italian League at the club Modena.
 He played as wing spiker for Sesi São Paulo for the 2010/2011 season, in Brazil.

 National team

 With the Brazil national team he won seven World Leagues (2003, 2004, 2005, 2006, 2007, 2009, 2010), one World Cup (2007) and two World Championships (2006, 2010).
 He was named the MVP of 2010 World Championship and 2010 World League.
 He competed at the 2008 Summer Olympics and at the 2012 Summer Olympics, winning the silver medal both times.
-Murilo won the silver medal and the "Best Receiver" award at the 2011 FIVB World League.
+Murilo won the silver medal and the "Best receiver" award at the 2011 FIVB World League.
 Murilo Endres star player national team in season 2012.
 He was also named the MVP of the 2012 Summer Olympics tournament.
-Murilo went through a shoulder surgery in 2013 and was out of the national team for the hole season.
+Murilo went through a shoulder surgery in 2013 and was out of the national team for the whole season.
 In 2014, the wing spiker got back to the national team and helped the team to achieve the silver medal in the FIVB World League.
 Murilo Endres in 2010 year he was given Prêmio Brasil Olímpico as the best Brazilian athlete of the year.

 Murilo went through a shoulder surgery in 2013 and was out of the national team for the whole season.
 In 2014, the wing spiker got back to the national team and helped the team to achieve the silver medal in the FIVB World League and in the FIVB World Championship.
 After recovery from surgery, Murilo was part of the team that played the World League in 2015.

+Endres served an eight-month competition ban during 2017 for an anti-doping rule violation for unintentional use of furosemide that he had ingested from a contaminated product.

 Personal life

 He was born in Passo Fundo, Rio Grande do Sul, Brazil.
 He has an older brother Gustavo, who is also volleyball player.

-On October 22, 2009 he married Jaqueline Carvalho, who is also a Brazilian volleyball player.
-In mid-July 2013 Murilo and his wife Jaqueline announced that they were expecting a baby.
-On December 20, their first child was born, a boy named Paulo Arthur Carvalho Endres.
+On October 22, 2009 he married Jaqueline Carvalho, who is also a Brazilian volleyball player with whom he has a son.